top of page

 • LinkedIn

-• Todd@toddmckinley.com
+• Email-Open-mail-icon-Graphics-13342456-1-580x376

 On April 27th, 1996, while a senior at Sullivan North High School, I enlisted in the U.S. Army, officially becoming a Service Member on October 2nd, 1996.
-Early on, I was recognized for my leadership and advanced through the ranks, spending 17 years, 2 months, and 11 days as a Noncommissioned Officer, and 11 years & and 11 months as a Senior Noncommissioned Officer, holding numerous leadership positions, a Secret and subsequently a Top Secret/Secure Compartmented Information Clearance w/ Presidential level Yankee White access, retiring on October 31st, 2016 after 20 years and 29 days of faithful and honorable service.
+Early on I was recognized for my leadership and advanced through the ranks, spending 17 years, 2 months, and 11 days as a Noncommissioned Officer, and 11 years and 11 months as a Senior Noncommissioned Officer, holding numerous leadership positions, a Secret and subsequently a Top Secret/Secure Compartmented Information Clearance w/ Presidential level Yankee White access, retiring on October 31st, 2016 after 20 years and 29 days of faithful and honorable service.

-In addition to Veterans Service, I'm active in politics, at the local, state, and national levels, where I’ve advised and assisted political candidates, campaigns, and conservative organizations.
-In 2017, I served with President Trump's Presidential Inaugural Committee, and as a Tennessee state delegate to the Young Republicans National Convention.
-In 2018, I ran for Congress in TN-01, receiving more than 3x the number of votes the “experts” predicted.
-During the Trump-Pence Administration, I served as a White House Staff Associate as an Advance Representative, where I traveled under an Official passport when traveling outside the country.
-In 2020, I served as a Staff Lead for President Trump’s re-election campaign.
-Since May 12th, 2021, I've co-hosted a weekly radio show called the CommonSense Conservatives, published articles, and have done political commentary, especially on the Todd McKinley Commentary podcast, and social media pages, and occasionally on NEWSMAX.
-Currently, I serve on the Sullivan County (Tennessee) Republican Party Executive Committee as a Member at Large, and I'm currently a candidate for Sullivan County School Board in District 5
+I'm also active in local, state, and national politics, and have advised, assisted, and donated to candidates and conservative organizations.
+In 2017 & 2025, I volunteered with President Trump's Presidential Inaugural Committee, and in 2017, I served as a Tennessee delegate to the Young Republican National Convention.
+I ran for Congress in TN-01 in 2018, receiving more than 3x the number of votes the “experts” predicted.
+During the first Trump Administration, I served as a White House Staff Associate as an Advance Representative, where I traveled under an Official passport when traveling outside the country, and in 2020 I served as a Staff Lead for President Trump’s re-election campaign.
+I also served as a Member at Large on the Sullivan County Republican Party Executive Committee (2023-25).
+In 2017 I began doing some political commentary, appearing on NEWSMAX, radio, SiriusXM, numerous podcast, streaming shows and more.
+I also hosted a podcast called the Todd McKinley Commentary (2020-2024), and published articles, (2019-2023).
+Since May 12th, 2021, I've co-hosted a weekly radio show called the Common Sense Conservatives, and as of September 1st, 2024, I represent District 5 on the Sullivan County School Board.

-My civilian and military education includes a Bachelor of Arts in Homeland Security, a Master of Science in Leadership with a major concentration in Global Leadership from Duquesne University, Certificates in Executive Leadership from Cornell University, and Leaders of Learning from Harvard University.
+My civilian and military education includes a Bachelor of Arts in Homeland Security, a Master of Science Leadership: Global Leadership from Duquesne University, Certificates in Executive Leadership from Cornell University, and Leaders of Learning from Harvard University.
+I'm also a member of a couple of National Honor Societies, alumni associations, and other organizations. â€‹â€‹

 bottom of page